snowyu/mtmake-osx/README.md

 * Use "e" for sneak/climb down (activate in 'Settings -> Change keys')

+* If you would like to start the Minetest server from a terminal, run "/Applications/minetest.app/Contents/Resources/bin/minetest --server".

 ### How to update dynamic libraries (rarely needed)

 The "build_libs.sh" script in releases will rebuild the libs folder.